knennigtri/aep-tag-tool/README.md

   `-R`  Imports rule components. `propertyFile.rules.[rules]` is required.

-  `-L`  Builds a library of all items the Dev environment
+  `-L`  Builds a library of all items into the Dev environment

   `-P`  Publishes the library into Prod